cover

 }

-However, you will find that the above judgment is always false.
-Let's take a look at the source code of errors.Is:
+But it turns out that the above judgment is always false.
+Let's study the source code of errors.Is:

 func Is(err, target error) bool {